tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![std_dev_box.png](Images/std_dev_box.png)

 Emphasize that the takeaway of these charts is that the greater the spread, the greater the risk.
-The greater the risk, the greater the potential for earnings and lost.
+The greater the risk, the greater the potential for earnings and loss.

 Answer any questions before moving on.